 This week’s blog comes from Jazmin Hundal.
-Jazmin is a history major and an International Studies minor at SFU.
+At press time, Jazmin was a history major and an International Studies minor at SFU.
 She has always had a passion for history and travel, often finding that she can travel the world through the lives of those who have made history.
 Jazmin has some family in Northern Ireland, and on her last visit there, became curious about nearby Scotland.
 She is immensely excited to have had the opportunity to learn a little about its people through her own research for Scottish history courses at SFU.

 John Thomas Scott, a Scottish man born in Dunoon, led a life full of interest.
 While some of the facts surrounding his life may be questionable, as they come from small-scale newspapers that tended to report local lore as fact, the story that results is that of a real person.
 While elements may come across as fantastical, most of the events in his story were likely to have happened, and so are worth exploring here in this post.Born on October 13th, 1821, Scott lost his father at the age of twelve, prompting his mother to leave him under the care of his uncle.
 With this uncle, he traveled to the West Indies in 1832, returning to Britain two years later.
 Although there are no available accounts of what Scott did during those years in the West Indies, it is possible that he and his uncle were in some way involved in the sugar or cotton plantation economies that thrived in that area during that time.